insomnius/personal/_posts/2019-08-29-go-inapp-queue.markdown

 ![Server terminating](/assets/Screenshot%20from%202019-09-29%2017-38-29.png)

-You will see that after `^C` the service will try to drain out all leftover jobs before it's shutdown.
+You will see that after `^C` the service will drain out all leftover jobs before it's shutdown.

+## Conclusion

+In-app queue is very easy to implement with Go.
+If you want to see a source code, kindly check [this repo](https://github.com/insomnius/inapp-queue).

+This is my first time to write tech article like this, please tell me if you have any suggestion with my write.
+Thanks, i hope you learn something new today!